Shaping the Body: 400 Years of Fashion, Food and Life

 The final section of the exhibition takes this exploration one step further to look at how bodies are shaped by daily lifestyle, comparing the more physically arduous lives of house maids and farm hands before the advent of modern domestic gadgets and agricultural machinery, with their contemporaries to understand why modern average body shapes and sizes are so much larger.

 Please note that this exhibition is located in the Upper Galleries which are currently inaccessible to wheelchair users.
+Further information on access at York Castle Museum is available here.

 - 'V&A Undressed: A Brief History of Underwear' Special Event at York Castle Museum on 7 July 2016